lbell/hydrogen-calendar-embeds/README.md

 ## Installation

-1. Upload the `pretty-calendar-embeds` folder to the `/wp-content/plugins/` directory.
+1. Upload the `hydrogen-calendar-embeds` folder to the `/wp-content/plugins/` directory.
 2. Activate `Pretty Calendar Embeds` through the 'Plugins' menu in WordPress dashboard.
 3. Add the Pretty Calendar Embeds block to your page or post, or use the shortcode directly.